oliviawestmacottssw/SSW.Rules.Content/rules/do-you-give-clients-a-warm-welcome/rule.md

 ---

-​​When a client arrives, your job is to make them feel comfortable and impress them with your professionalism.
+When a client arrives, your job is to make them feel comfortable and impress them with your professionalism.
 It is important that clients have a consistent experience in their contact with your company.

 - Leaving the client standing at the reception while finishing what you were doing